realA10001986/Time-Circuits-Display/README.md

 - quit car mode (```990```) if enabled,
 - enter the TCD's Config Portal by connecting to "TCD-AP" and navigating to http//timecircuits.local, enter "WiFi Settings", and connect the TCD to your WiFi.
 - After saving the new settings, reboot, and re-enable Car Mode (```991```).

+In order to sync time, have your WiFi network ready (eg, by enabling the iPhone hotspot), and
+- power up the TCD in Car Mode,
+- disable Car Mode (```990```),
+- and wait until the TCD has rebooted and connected to your WiFi network.
+Time synchronization is usually done in the first few seconds after a reboot.
+- re-enable Car Mode (```991```).

 ## WiFi power saving features